Bellevue, Idaho: Transportation

 The city is served by State Highway 75, a two-lane undivided highway that connects Shoshone to Challis.
 The highway travels over Galena Summit and through the Sawtooth National Recreation Area and is designated as the "Sawtooth Scenic Byway."
+Bellevue is the southern terminus of the Wood River Trail, a 20-plus mile paved non-motorized path that connects Bellevue, Hailey, Ketchum, and Sun Valley.